On the Effect of the Large Magellanic Cloud on the Orbital Poles of Milky Way Satellite Galaxies: Results

 \subsection{Dependency on Distance from Host}

 These results are not strongly dependent on the exact radial range considered.
 Fig. \ref{fig:VPOSenhancement} plots the VPOS enhancement as a function of radius, split into the three angular momentum bins.
 The high initial angular momentum particles always show the least VPOS enhancement.
 In particular, they show no more than a 10\% enhancement within 200\,kpc from the host, the distance range covered by most MW satellites with reliably measured orbital poles.
-We also note that our overall VPOS enhancement is very comparable to that reported by \citetalias{GC21} for their fiducial model (see their Fig. 15)\footnote{The slight excess of their data points over ours in the inner distance bins can be attributed their isolated MW analog already resulting in a 10\% enhancement over a perfectly isotropic distribution.}, upon which we modelled our initial conditions.
+We also note that our overall VPOS enhancement is very comparable to that reported by \citetalias{GC21} for their fiducial model (see their Fig. 15), upon which we modelled our initial conditions.
 This confirms that our results are indeed comparable with their study.